nixworks/public/news/2010/08/8/index.md

 ##### Mark Papermaster
 ### [Mark Papermaster, who engineered the Apple Inc. iPhone, leaves the company due to the antenna issues associated with the iPhone 4. ](/news/2010/08/8/mark-papermaster-who-engineered-the-apple-inc-iphone-leaves-the-company-due-to-the-antenna-issues-associated-with-the-iphone-4.md)
-_Context: Mark Papermaster, Apple Inc., iPhone 4, iPhone_
+_Context: iPhone 4, iPhone, Mark Papermaster, Apple Inc._

 ##### Craigslist
 ### [Ads website Craigslist faces allegations of "pay to rape" underage prostitution after a letter is published in "The Washington Post". ](/news/2010/08/8/ads-website-craigslist-faces-allegations-of-pay-to-rape-underage-prostitution-after-a-letter-is-published-in-the-washington-post.md)
-_Context: The Washington Post, Craigslist_
+_Context: Craigslist, The Washington Post_

 ##### Sarah, Duchess of York
 ### [It is revealed that Sarah, Duchess of York faces possible bankruptcy, which would make her the first Royal to suffer this. ](/news/2010/08/8/it-is-revealed-that-sarah-duchess-of-york-faces-possible-bankruptcy-which-would-make-her-the-first-royal-to-suffer-this.md)